LuCeHe/slurm-emission/README.md

 # SLURM emission

 For those of you who use heavily High Performance Computing (HPC) clusters that use SLURM, you might have noticed that submitting jobs to the cluster can be a bit of a hassle.
-This is especially True when you have to submit multiple jobs with similar scripts but different parameters.
-This is where the `slurm_emission` comes in.
+This is especially true when you have to submit multiple jobs with similar scripts but different parameters.
+Fortunately, `slurm_emission` comes for the rescue.
+In fact,

 - automates the creation of the sh file
 - simplifies the submission of jobs to the cluster when the scripts to reuse are similar, and only the parameters change

 I use it constantly so I thought it might be useful for you as well.